SquareBracketAssociates/Booklet-PharoVirtualMachine/Part4-Tutorials/HandonsStatic/handonsstatic.md

 ### The case of recursion

 Since we are compiling a recursive method (factorial), we need a way so that the literal frame of this method refers to the compiled method itself.

-For this as a temporarily solution we will introduce a placeholder that later we will patch.
+As a temporary solution, we will introduce a placeholder that we will patch later.
 Here is a definition of factorial where the recursive call is static.

 ```
 Integer >> staticBoundRecursiveFactorial

 	<opalBytecodeMethod>
-	1halt.

 	^ IRBuilder buildIR: [ :builder |
 		  builder
 			  pushReceiver;